Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

 • You board the bus according to your event start time (based on your predicted mile pace).

-• We have a large marquee at the start for shade (!) or rain (?) and a relaxed atmosphere to prepare you for your full length of lake swim.
+• We have a large event shelter at the start for shade (!) or rain (?) and a relaxed atmosphere to prepare you for your full length of lake swim.

 • A full event briefing is given to you at the start of the swim.